XanaduAI/derivatives-of-variational-circuits/statistical_estimation/README.md

 <img align="left" src="https://github.com/XanaduAI/derivatives-of-variational-circuits/blob/master/statistical_estimation/results/grad-sim/fd-vs-ps-simulator.png" width=300px>

-# Numerics for statistical estimation of derivatives
+# Numerics for statistical estimation of gradients

 This folder contains the source code for generating the plots in the paper focused on statistical estimation of derivatives.